iammateus/AuthAPI/README.md

 # Canvas API
-The auth API of the project [Canvas](https://github.com/iammateus/Canvas).
+The authentication API of the project [Canvas](https://github.com/iammateus/Canvas).

 This API is not the real-time online service that will provide means of playing Canvas in multiplayer mode, the goal of this project is to make it possible to sign-up and sign-in on the app.